Christian Chukwu

+Early life

+Chukwu was born on 4 January 1951.
+He was discouraged by his parents while playing football at a young age.
+He was also given plantains to hawk just to stop him from playing football.
+It was when he started playing for National Grammar School, Nike and the Highlanders FC owned by the Ministry of Finance that his parents started taking him seriously.
+He became captain of his school and led them to so many victories.
+His favourite arena was the Ngwo Park.
+The park has the reputation of producing most of the great players who have played for Rangers, Vasco and the Green Eagles.

+Education

+Chukwu attended Christ Church Primary School, Uwani, Enugu.
+He attended National Secondary School, Nike, Enugu.
+He joined East Central State Academicals and won the National Cup.

 Playing career

-As a player, he became the captain of Enugu Rangers football club and the Nigeria national team in the late 1970s.
+As a player, Chukwu captained the Nigerian national team, then known as the Green Eagles, between 1974 and 1980.
+He was in the Nigerian squads that won the Africa Nations' Cup in 1980 and finished runners-up in 1976 and 1978.
 He was the first Nigerian captain to lift the African Nations Cup trophy after a 3–0 victory over Algeria in the final of the 1980 tournament.

-Coaching career

-Chukwu started his coaching career in Lebanon in the mid-1990s, before being appointed coach of the Kenya national team in 1998.
-Later, from 2003 to 2005, he coached Nigeria, leading them to reach semifinals at the 2004 African Cup of Nations.
+In October 1998 he was appointed coach of the Kenya national team.
+Later, from 2003 to 2005, he coached Nigeria, leading them to reach the semifinals at the 2004 African Cup of Nations.
 During the 2006 World Cup qualification phase, Chukwu was blamed for inept coaching and management of the Nigerian national football team, and two matches before the qualifying campaign was over, he was suspended.
 In two matches – home and away – against eventual group winners Angola, Nigeria failed to win either one of those two encounters.
 This was blamed on Chukwu and those two crucial failures eventually led to Nigeria failing to qualify for the World Cup, after having appeared at all World Cup finals tournaments since their debut in 1994.

-Chukwu coached Enugu Rangers to 6th place in the 2008–2009 edition of the Nigeria Premier League.
+Chukwu coached the Enugu Rangers to sixth place in the 2008–2009 edition of the Nigeria Premier League.
 However, he was sacked on 5 August 2009 for failing to reach the club's targets for the season.
+Chukwu was made the Rangers' General Manager and Chief Executive Officer (CEO).
+The announcement was made by Governor Ifeanyi Ugwuanyi.